danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-27-detecting-swiftui-preview-mode.md

 ---
-title:  How to detect SwiftUI preview mode
+title:  Detecting SwiftUI's preview mode
 date:   2022-05-27 01:00:00 +0000
 tags:   swiftui

 icon:   swiftui
 ---

-In this post, we'll take a quick look at how to determine if code is running as a SwiftUI preview or not.
+In this article, we'll take a look at how to determine if code is running in a SwiftUI preview, which may be nice if you need to disable certain things, like network calls.

 {% include kankoda/data/open-source.html name="SwiftUIKit" %}